MicrosoftDocs/learn/learn-pr/wwl-azure/security-storage/includes/4-authorize-access-blobs-use-microsoft-entra-id.md

 Access to blob data via the Azure portal, PowerShell, or Azure CLI can be authorized either by using the user's Microsoft Entra account or by using the account access keys (Shared Key authorization).

+> [!CAUTION]
-Authorization with Shared Key is not recommended as it may be less secure.
+> Authorization with Shared Key is not recommended as it may be less secure.
 For optimal security, disable authorization via Shared Key for your storage account, as described in **Prevent Shared Key authorization for an Azure Storage account**.

 Use of access keys and connection strings should be limited to initial proof of concept apps or development prototypes that don't access production or sensitive data.
 Otherwise, the token-based authentication classes available in the Azure SDK should always be preferred when authenticating to Azure resources.